avigna/twitter-analysis/README.md

 ## Overview
 The purpose of this public repository is to do collection and analysis of Twitter data.
-In the current version, the repository consists uniquely on scripts that search and save Tweets in jsonl format.
+In the current version, the repository consists uniquely on scripts that search and save Tweets in .jsonl format.
 For that we can use two packages:
   - searchtweets-v2
   - Twarc2